Chainski/AES-Encoder/README.md

 [Make your own crypter](https://netsec.expert/2020/02/06/write-a-crypter-in-any-language.html)

-# Features

-## AES-Encoder
+## Original Features

 - Bypasses AMSI and all modern AVs in use on VirusTotal (as of writing)
 - Compresses and encrypts powershell scripts
 - Has a minimal and often even negative (thanks to the compression) overhead
 - Randomizes variable names to further obfuscate the decrypter stub
-- Randomizes encryption, Obfuscate with Unicode and HTML Encoding then Compress for maximum entropy!
+- Randomizes encryption, compression and even the order that the statements appear in the code for maximum entropy!
 - Super easy to modify to create your own crypter variant
 - Supports recursive layering (crypter crypting the crypted output)
 - Supports Import-Module as well as standard running as long as the input script also supported it
 - GPLv3 -- Free and open-source!
 - All features in a single file so you can take it with you anywhere!

+## Added Features

+- Unicode Encoding
+- HTML Encoding
+- Url Encoding

 ## Usage